How’s the heat in Europe?

-Forecasters predict that Europe will have to bear another round of record-breaking Europe heatwave in as many months.
-The temperatures are expected to inch near and even exceed 40 degrees Celsius (104 Fahrenheit) in many European countries.
+Forecasters predict that Europe will have to bear another round of record-breaking Europe heatwaves in as many months.
+In many European countries, the temperatures are expected to inch near and even exceed 40 degrees Celsius (104 Fahrenheit).

 Back in June, the burning temperatures in Europe had created a stir worldwide.
 Europe clinched a record by experiencing the hottest June in the world.
 Consequently, this had prompted climate groups to take notice of the situation.
 The climate groups have warned of an ecological emergency, in the wake of the troubling phenomenon of global warming.